KorrAudio/beta_KorrAudio/README.md

 librosa: This library is used for loading and analyzing audio files.
 soundfile: This library is used to read and write audio files.
 numpy: This library is used to perform numerical calculations on audio data.
-PySimpleGUI: This library is used to create the graphical interface.
+Tkinter: This library is used to create the graphical interface.
 matplotlib: This library is used to display audio graphics.
 tinytag: This library is used for reading music meta data
 ```